glitznerf/glitznerf.github.io/index.md

 layout: page
 ---

-Hi there, I am a PhD Researcher and Minerva Scholar at the University of Glasgow.
+Hi there, I am a Researcher and Minerva Scholar at the University of Glasgow.

 <p>&nbsp;</p>